 - Become a Safe Zone trainer!
 Each fall, we hold trainer trainings to develop a network of volunteers to lead training workshops throughout the year.
 Please email us if you have taken Safe Zone module 1 and are interested in becoming a trainer [email protected]

 What does it mean to be a Safe Zone Ally?

-Individuals who complete the process of becoming an ally recognize the presence and value of lesbian, gay, bisexual, and transgender individuals in our community.
-Safe Zone Allies also believe that campuses and communities are enriched by the diversity of lesbian, gay, bisexual, and transgender individuals and are willing to assist individuals in accessing support and information resources on campus and in the community.
-Safe Zone Allies also agree to maintain confidentiality at work and comfortably use inclusive language, avoid stereotyping, and do not assume heterosexuality.
-Finally, Safe Zone allies agree to be positive, supportive and affirming to students, staff and faculty who wish to talk about being LGBTQIA+.
+Individuals who complete the process of becoming an MSU-trained Safe Zone Ally recognize the presence and value of LGBTQ+ individuals in our community.
+Safe Zone Allies also believe that campuses and communities are enriched by the diversity of LGBTQ+ individuals and are willing to assist individuals in accessing support and information resources on campus and in the community.
+Safe Zone Allies also agree to practice use of inclusive language, avoid stereotyping and assumption of heterosexuality and cisgender identity.
+Finally, Safe Zone Allies agree to be supportive and affirming to students, staff and faculty who wish to talk about being LGBTQ+.